MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab02_Skills_and_Characteristics.md

 # Practice Lab 2 - Skills and characteristics

+## Scenario

+Each technician services and installs equipment could have several different skills and roles assigned to them.
+These skills and roles are used by Dynamics 365 Field Service to identify resources qualified to qualified resources that goes out to service customers
+Contoso has identified three primary roles that an onsite technician might have:

+- Installation Specialist
+- Certified Repair Technician
+- Site Inspector

+Additionally, each technician may have specific Skills or Certifications that relate to a specific product or service.

+Contoso has identified that the most common certifications might be any of the following:

+- **CISM:** Certified Information Security Manager
+- **CISSP:** Certified Information Systems Security Professional
+- **G SEC:** GIAC Security Essentials

 ## Exercise 1 - Configure Dynamics 365 for Field Service Skills and Characteristics
 Each technician that goes out to service customers may have a number of different skills and roles assigned to them.
 There are three primary roles that tech may have:
 - Installation Specialist
 - Site Inspector
 - Security Analyst

 Additionally, each technician may have specific skills or Certifications that relate to a specific product or service.
-The most common certifications might be any of the following:
+The most common certifications a technician can have might be any of the following:

-- **CISM:** Certified Information Security Manager
-- **CISSP:** Certified Information Systems Security Professional
+- **CAT**: Certified Airpot Technician
-- **G SEC:** GIAC Security Essentials

-Since some of your customers are government agencies, technicians may need to have specific security clearance levels.
-These can range from Level one to Level five.
+To gage the overall proficiency of a technician, Contoso uses a scale of 1 to 5.

 ### Task 1 – Proficiency Models